PMI Produced a Guide to the Agile Methodology?

-- Earned value in Agile projects - PMI seems to have some weird fascination with Earned Value and they've included it in this Agile Guide.
+- Earned value in Agile projects – PMI seems to have some weird fascination with Earned Value and they’ve included it in this Agile Guide.
 I completely disagree, and I wish those EV proponents would just drop it.
 Value should be measured when the working solution or product is placed in the hands of the user and costs go down or revenue goes up.
 There is no value being “earned” in the middle of a project, only costs being incurred and WIP being created.
 Stop.
 Please.

-- Incremental and Iterative Development - This is a minor point but I don't think anyone treats these as separate development approaches anymore.
-I know they are different, but most people just do both together and don't talk about it.
+- Incremental and Iterative Development – This is a very minor point but I don’t think anyone treats these as separate development approaches anymore.
+I know they are different, but most people just do both together and don’t talk implementing just one or the other.

 - Hybrid approaches – The description of hybrid was confusing, as was the mixing and matching of hybrid approaches.
 And personally, I don’t think hybrid approaches are effective and I wish people would stop using them (read more at Agile Hybrid Approaches – How to Get Just the Right Mix)

 - Agile described as a subset of Lean – This is a minor point, but, there is a diagram in this book that shows Agile as being a subset of Lean, with Scrum as a subset of Agile – I always thought of Agile as as the child or offspring of Lean, not necessarily a subset.
 In the grand scheme of things, it probably doesn’t really matter.